PhongHD-DA/employee_performance/PROBLEM.md

-## **Employee Performance Analytics**

-### **1. Task Overview**

-In this challenge, you will play the role of a Human Resources Data Analyst.
-You will be working with a massive dataset containing detailed employee records from 2022 to 2024.
-The goal is to analyze workforce patterns and deliver actionable insights to improve satisfaction, optimize performance, and enhance organizational effectiveness.

-### **2. What does the dataset include?**

-The dataset simulates a professional HR management system, including:

-- **Demographics:** Age, education level, job role, job level
-- **Performance:** Evaluation scores, training hours, overtime, absenteeism rate, engagement index
-- **Financial:** Salary, bonuses, benefits cost
-- **Management:** Relationship with managers, promotions, career path
-- **Operations:** Store location, department, type of job, business outcomes
-- **KPIs:** Productivity index, customer satisfaction scores by role
+# Business Problem Statement

+## Business Context

+Modern retail and operational businesses face increasing workforce challenges, including employee turnover, inconsistent performance, compensation inefficiencies, and declining employee satisfaction.
+These workforce issues directly impact operational efficiency, productivity, and long-term business performance.

+To support better workforce planning and business decision-making, organizations require a centralized analytics solution capable of monitoring employee performance, retention risk, workforce effectiveness, and operational impact.

 ---

+# Business Problems

+The company currently lacks a structured analytical system to answer critical workforce and operational questions such as:

+- Which departments are experiencing the highest turnover rates?
+- Are compensation levels aligned with employee performance?
+- Which employees or workforce segments are at high retention risk?
+- Does employee satisfaction influence performance and stability?
+- Which departments generate the highest workforce productivity?
+- How does workforce structure impact business outcomes?

+Without clear visibility into these issues, management faces difficulty in:
+- Identifying retention risks early
+- Optimizing workforce allocation
+- Evaluating compensation effectiveness
+- Monitoring workforce productivity
+- Supporting strategic HR decisions

+---

+# Analytical Objectives

+This project aims to build an end-to-end workforce analytics solution using SQL and Power BI to:

+- Analyze employee turnover and workforce stability
+- Evaluate employee performance and compensation effectiveness
+- Monitor employee satisfaction and retention risk
+- Measure workforce productivity across departments and job roles
+- Connect workforce metrics with business performance indicators
+- Provide executive-level dashboards for decision support

+---

-### **3. Key Questions to Answer**
+# Key Business Questions

-To successfully complete the analysis, answer the following 10 questions:
+The analysis focuses on answering the following workforce and operational questions:

-1. How many employees have resigned?
-Which department has the highest turnover rate?
+1. How many employees have resigned, and which departments show the highest turnover rates?

-2. What is the average salary by job level?
-(Create a chart comparing salaries between departments.)
+2. What is the average salary across job levels and departments?

-3. Which months have the highest employee performance evaluation scores?
+3. Which periods show peak employee performance?

-4. List the top 10 managers based on their group’s average performance score.
-5. Do employees who participate in more training achieve higher performance?
-(Demonstrate the relationship.)
+4. Which managers lead the highest-performing teams?

+5. Does employee training improve performance outcomes?

-6. Which are the top 5 stores with the highest revenue?
-What distinguishes them from low-performing stores?
+6. Which stores generate the highest sales performance?

-7. What is the average employee satisfaction score per department?
-Which department is the happiest?
-8. Compare the productivity index across job roles.
-Which role is the most productive?
+7. Which departments report the highest employee satisfaction?

+8. Which job roles create the highest productivity value?

-9. Which employees are most likely to be promoted based on their performance and satisfaction scores?
+9. Which employees are strong candidates for promotion based on performance and satisfaction?

-10. What is the relationship between age and performance?
-Do younger or older employees perform better?
+10. What is the relationship between employee age and performance?

-### **4. Evaluation Criteria**

-1. **Data Understanding:** Does the report help users easily understand the data?
-2. **Usability:** Ability to interact, filter, and quickly and intuitively drill down into the data
-3. **Design:** Aesthetics and appropriateness for business purpose
+---

+# Expected Business Impact

+The final analytics solution is designed to support:

+- Workforce planning and retention strategy
+- Performance and compensation evaluation
+- Employee risk identification
+- Productivity optimization
+- Organizational stability monitoring
+- Executive-level business decision-making

+The project enables management teams to transform workforce data into actionable insights that improve both employee effectiveness and operational performance.